Skip to main content Skip to navigation

 </main>

-It kind of bothers me that this ribbon text — which does look sort of 'titley' — is only a paragraph.
-There is one more thing we can do to improve it's importance when looking at the code... add a hgroup
+It may bother you that this ribbon text — which does look sort of 'titley' — is only a paragraph.
+There is one more thing you could do to make it stand out when looking at the code... add a hgroup wrapper:

 <div class="c-product-card__text-half">